carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 ~~~
 {: .output}

-This is useful, but what we need to do if we need to know how many of our read have been assigned to the
+This is useful, but what we need to do if we need to know how many of our reads have been assigned to the
 `Firmicutes` phylum?.
 Let´s use the command `sum()` to ask R, how many of the reads fill this requiriment:
 ~~~
 > sum(merged_metagenomes@tax_table@.Data["Phylum"] == "Firmicutes")